 6.1 Use the Find Points Panel to connect objects

 Use the Find Points Panel to browse spines in two timepoints.
 Find Points will also guess for the best connections and allow you to set them manually.

 6.2.
 Auto connect all objects using the map plot

-- Open a ‘Spine Map’ from the main Map Manager Panel.
+- Open an ‘Object Map’ from the time-series panel.